peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

 # Trailblazer In 20 Minutes (Maybe Less)

 Understanding the essential elements of Trailblazer and its *high-level architecture* doesn't take longer than 20 minutes.
-Once you leave the "MVC" mindset and allow Trailblazer to show how it restructures where code sits and how components interact, it is just another stack in your repertoire.
+Once you leave the "MVC" mindset and allow Trailblazer to show how it restructures applications, defines strong conventions where code should sit, and how objects interact, it is just another stack in your repertoire.

 Be aware that this guide describes a *Create* operation, only.
-The discussed concepts apply to all kinds of other functions, such as updating or deleting.
+The discussed concepts apply to all kinds of functions, such as updating or deleting.

 We hope you like it!